This post may contain affiliate links.

 Breads & Rolls

-Some type of roll or bread is essential for Easter brunch or Easter lunch.
-Here are a few carb-y Easter brunch ideas:
+Some type of roll or bread is essential for an Easter menu.
+Here are a few carb-y ideas:

-- Our Healthy-ish Cinnamon Rolls are perfect for Easter brunch.
+- My Whole-Wheat Cinnamon Rolls are perfect for Easter brunch.
 Their sweetness pairs wonderfully with savory ham.

-- Serve this Lemon Blueberry Loaf as a side dish or a dessert—works either way!
+- Serve a Lemon Blueberry Loaf as a side dish or a dessert—works either way!

 - If you’re looking for a go-to muffin, try our Whole-Wheat Muffins.
 They are truly the best!

-- For something sweet and indulgent, bake up our Apricot Almond Tea Ring.
+- For something sweet and indulgent, bake up this Apricot Almond Tea Ring.
 Traditionally served during Christmas, it can easily become your new Easter bread.
-The recipe makes two rings, so you can send some home with guests!
+The recipe makes two large rings.

 Main Dishes

-- Serve your baked and glazed ham with Grandma’s Mustard Sauce.
+- Serve baked and glazed ham with Grandma’s Mustard Sauce for Pork.

-- We always like to include eggs in some form on Easter and often opt for our classic Broccoli & Cheddar Quiche.
-This quiche is something kids and adult will both enjoy.
+- I always like to include eggs in some form on Easter and often it’s Broccoli & Cheddar Quiche or my Crustless Quiche Lorraine.

 - If you’re enjoying a late lunch of dinner, try our Stuffed Cornish Hens or Lemon Butter Salmon.

 - Grilled Lamb Loin Chops or Pan-Seared Lamb Chops are a great option for a small gathering.
-Special an festive without be fussy.
+Special and festive without be fussy.

 - A simple soup is always great at Easter.
-We like this Carrot Soup for its vibrancy and savoriness.
+I like this Carrot Soup for its vibrancy and savoriness.

 Drinks